paul-csc/Fex-Compiler/README.md

-# Fex Compiler
+# Fex Interpreter

 **Status: Active Development**

-This compiler is still under development.
+This interpreter is still under development.
 Features may change and bugs may be present.

 ---

-A compiler written in C++ for my custom programming language, **Fex**.
+An interpreter written in C++ for my custom programming language, **Fex**.

-The compiler supports:
+The interpreter supports:

 - Compiling source files
 - An interactive REPL when no file argument is provided